threefoldtech/mycelium/myceliumd-private/README.md

 This is the main binary to use when connecting to [a private network](../docs/private_network.md).
 You can either get a release from [the GitHub release page](https://github.com/threefoldtech/myceliumd/releases), or build the code yourself here.
-While we intend to keep the master branch as stable, i.e. a build from latest master should succeed, this is not a hard guarantee.
-Additionally, the master branch might not be compatible with the latest release, in case of a breaking change.
+While we intend to keep the main branch as stable, i.e. a build from latest main should succeed, this is not a hard guarantee.
+Additionally, the main branch might not be compatible with the latest release, in case of a breaking change.

 Building, with the rust toolchain installed, can be done by running `cargo build`